The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Influence the events and decisions made by funded universities

 Positive PR was not the only motivating factor behind providing money to institutions.
 Evidence has shown that Big Tobacco gains undeserved influence in the decision making process of universities that are dependent on them for money \cite{landman_tobacco_2009,noauthor_preventing_2002}.

-For example, Imperial Tobacco withheld its (previously consistent) funding from the annual conference at the University of Toronto's Faculty of Law as retribution for the fact that UofT law students were influential in having criminal charges be laid against Shoppers Drug Mart for selling tobacco to a minor \cite{cunningham_smoke_1996}.
+Looking at a single public university, the University of Toronto (UofT), Imperial Tobacco withheld its (previously consistent) funding from the annual conference at the University of Toronto's Faculty of Law as retribution for the fact that UofT law students were influential in having criminal charges be laid against Shoppers Drug Mart for selling tobacco to a minor \cite{cunningham_smoke_1996}.

 Other, more subtle, effects of Big Tobacco's influence on academia's decision making is that of delayed decisions or institutional inaction on tobacco control issues \cite{cohen_institutional_1999}.
 While this can be achieved through funding threats, it is also possible through the planting or recruitment of friendly actors in academia.
-Examples of this include how the former President and Dean of law at the University of Toronto, Robert Prichard, was a director of Imasco (a large tobacco company) \cite{cohen_institutional_1999,cunningham_smoke_1996}.
-In addition, Robert Parker who was the president and chief spokesperson for the Canadian Tobacco Manufacturers' Council, was also on the Board of the Foundation of Women's College Hospital, a teaching hospital also affiliated with UofT \cite{cohen_institutional_1999}.
-The network of such placements which have been documented in universities across many countries \cite{cunningham_smoke_1996,gruning_tobacco_2006} demonstrates how a university's decisions could be affected by conflicts of interests.
+Examples of this include how the former President and Dean of law at the UofT, Robert Prichard, was a director of Imasco (a large tobacco company) \cite{cohen_institutional_1999,cunningham_smoke_1996}.
+Additionally, Robert Parker who was the president and chief spokesperson for the Canadian Tobacco Manufacturers' Council, was also on the Board of the Foundation of Women's College Hospital, a teaching hospital also affiliated with UofT \cite{cohen_institutional_1999}.
+The network of such placements, which have been documented in universities across many countries \cite{cunningham_smoke_1996,gruning_tobacco_2006}, demonstrates how a university's decisions could be affected by conflicts of interests.

 Additionally, events sponsored by Big Tobacco (e.g., symposiums held about second hand smoking) have been shown to be skewed and of poorer quality compared to events not sponsored by Big Tobacco \cite{barnes_scientific_1997,bero_sponsored_1994} but still are cited by Big Tobacco when supporting its interests \cite{barnes_scientific_1997,bero_sponsored_1994}.